In this article, we want to teach you How to install Node.js on Centos 7. Before starting to learn, let’s see what Node.js is.

 You can verify that the installation was successful using the same way as the other parts, by the following command:

-At this point, you learn different ways of installing Node.js on Centos 7.
+At this point, you have learned different ways of installing Node.js on Centos 7.
 If one of the installation ways is giving you errors, try one of the other ways.
 It is recommended to always use the LTS version.

 Hope you enjoy it on the Orcacore website.